-Net Investment in Capital Assets - Capital assets, net of accumulated depreciation and outstanding principal balances of debt attributable to the acquisition, construction, or improvement of those assets.
+Net Investment in Capital Assets - Capital assets, net of accumulated depreciation and outstanding principal balances of debt and deferred inflows or outflows of resources attributable to the acquisition, construction, or improvement of those assets.
 Any significant unspent proceeds at year-end related to capital assets are reported as restricted funds.